whage/whage.github.io/_posts/2025-10-24-a-value-investing-experiment.md

 Intuitively these look like very good investments, I'd like to gather meaningful data on this topic.

 Edit (2026.01):
-Since the original posit, I extended my individual stock portfolio with the following companies:
+Since the original post, I extended my individual stock portfolio with the following companies:
 - Novo Nordisk
 - Roper technologies
 - Target